 U.S. Court of Appeals, First Circuit

-- Advising former airport operator on response to detection of PFAS in drinking water reservoir.
+- Advised former airport operator on response to detection of PFAS in drinking water reservoir.

 - Favorably resolved Clean Air Act enforcement case against national transportation company, including development of national audit and compliance strategy affecting operations in 40 states and provinces.